Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanine.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">The guanine riboswitch selectively recognizes guanine, and contains a cytosine ribonucleotide in a specific position of the guanine-binding aptamer domain.
+<font >The guanine riboswitch selectively recognizes guanine, and contains a cytosine ribonucleotide in a specific position of the guanine-binding aptamer domain.
 Now there are two classes of guanine riboswitches have been discovered, most commonly associated with genes encoding phosphoribosyltransferase (PRT) enzymes.
 Although these two classes of guanine riboswitches have the similar secondary structure, the directionalities of gene control upon ligand binding are predicted to be opposite for the guanine-I (OFF) and guanine-II (ON) riboswitches<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">The guanine-I riboswitch, once thought to be an operon, was originally found in the 5’-UTR of <i>xpt-pbuX</i> gene.
+<font >The guanine-I riboswitch, once thought to be an operon, was originally found in the 5’-UTR of <i>xpt-pbuX</i> gene.
 The <i>xpt</i> gene and <i>pbuX</i> gene encode a specific xanthine phosphoribosyl-transferase and a xanthine-specific purine permease respectively, and the genes have overlapping coding regions.
 The guanine-I riboswitch was also identified in other <i>B. subtilis</i> genes (<i>purE</i>, <i>yxjA</i> et.al.) and also in other bacterial species.
 However, the nucleobase specificities for many annotated PRT enzymes downstream of guanine-II riboswitch have not been established<sup>[1-2, 9]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">